-The number of shingles and chickenpox presentations to EDs decreased and were below baseline levels in the past week (Figure 18).
+The number of chickenpox presentations to EDs slightly decreased in the past week while shingles presentations increased (Figure 18).

 Figure 18.
 Number of varicella-zoster presentations to Emergency Departments in WA in the past eight weeks of 2022

 Note: Baseline levels for varicella-zoster virus presentations to Emergency Departments in WA were calculated using the mean of weekly EDIS data from week 1, 2017 to week 52, 2021.